 A bigger question than “Which renovations should I complete?” could be “How am I going to pay for this?”
 If you’re considering making significant updates, you may want to consider a Home Equity loan, which would allow you to use the equity you’ve built up in your home to make updates and renovations.

-And of course, if you’re making these updates in anticipation of selling your home, why not talk to a member of RBFCU Realty’s team of local experts?
+And of course, if you’re making these updates in anticipation of selling your home, why not talk to an RBFCU preferred real estate agent?
 They can meet with you and put you on the fast-track to completing a successful home sale.

 Loans subject to credit approval.
 Rates and terms subject to change without notice.
 The specific rate will depend on your credit rating and term.
 Home Equity Loans are available only on property in Texas.
 As a safeguard, a 12-day cooling off period is required by Texas law before Home Equity Loans may be closed.
 There is also a three-day right of rescission after closing before the funds may be disbursed.
 Minimum loan amount is $4,000.
 Borrower will be responsible for certain closing costs, if required, such as title, insurance, appraisal fee and survey costs.
 NMLS# 583215

-RBFCU Realty LLC is a wholly-owned subsidiary of RBFCU Services LLC.
+Kuper Realty Holding Company, LLC dba Kuper Sotheby’s International Realty is a subsidiary of RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).